joshagirgis/CN0349-Arduino-Based-Library/README.md

 # CN0349_ConductivitySensor
-Analog Devices Water/Seawater Conductivity Sensor using Wire (Arduino) I2C library
+Analog Devices Conductivity Sensor using Wire (Arduino) I2C library

-This Library allows use of the CN0349 Board, the AD5943 chip, and/or the ADG715 chips to read water temperature, conductivity, and salinity.
+This Library allows use of the CN0349 Board, the AD5943 chip, and/or the ADG715 chips to read temperature and impdeance/admittance
-The CN0349 is a 2 probe conductivity sensor!
-The AD5934 chip needs to be calibrated to correctly measure conductivity.
+The AD5934 chip needs to be calibrated to correctly measure the impedance/admittance and then once can use a conductivity probe to get water admittivity.
+However admittivity is going to very very close to conductivity so they should be synonymous
 **A full example of using the CN0349, and calculating Gain factors for first time use can be seen in CN0349Test.ino.**

 ## Wiring